kmaqsudi/RepoAutomationTool/README.md

 ## Features

-- Initializes a local Git repository.
+- Initializes a local Git repository
-- Creates a new repository on GitHub (public or private as per user choice).
+- Creates a new repository on GitHub (public or private as per user choice)
-- Pushes the local repository to the newly created GitHub repository.
+- Pushes the local repository to the newly created GitHub repository
-- Simple and interactive user prompts.
+- Simple and interactive user prompts
-- Error handling for common issues.
+- Error handling for common issues

 ## Prerequisites